 It is used to cut wood pieces into smaller sizes and shapes.
 They are also known as panel saws, but hardly anyone calls them by this name.
 Since ancient times, hand saws have been in use for cutting wood.

-- Saw Handle
+- Saw Nuts

 Depending on the type of hand saw and its application, you will see different types of the handle with varying sizes.
 Even though the saw handles come in different shapes, they have the same function.

-You hold it in your hand, and this provides you with a solid grip of the tool.
+Function: You hold it in your hand, and this provides you with a solid grip of the tool.
 You then move the saw back and forth to cut through the material.
 The more you move the saw back and forth, the more you will be able to cut the material.